Count's Feud: Background

 After Frederick I's death in 1533, the Jutland nobility proclaimed his son, then Duke Christian of Gottorp, as king under the name Christian III.
 Meanwhile, Count Christopher, or Christoffer, organized an uprising against the new king, demanding that Christian II be set free.
-Supported by Lübeck and troops from Oldenburg and Mecklenburg, parts of the Zealand and Skåne nobilities rose up, together with cities such as Copenhagen and Malmø.
+Supported by troops from Oldenburg and Mecklenburg, parts of the Zealand and Skåne nobilities rose up, together with cities such as Copenhagen and Malmø.
+Under Jürgen Wullenwever, the city of Lübeck offered to finance Christoffer as long as he restricted Dutch shipping from accessing the Danish straits, and later used its considerable navy to provide direct support.

 The violence began in 1534, when a privateer captain who had earlier been in Christian II's service, Klemen Andersen, called Skipper Clement, at Count Christoffer's request instigated the peasants of Vendsyssel and North Jutland to rise up against the nobles.
 The headquarters for the revolt came to be in Aalborg.
 A large number of manors were burned down in northern and western Jutland.
 On 10 August 1534, Count Christoffer accepted Skåne for Christian II's rule.
 The month before, Christoffer was heralded as regent on Christian II's behalf by the Zealand Council in Ringsted.